 If LGBT tourism interests you, then you need to know that Liverpool is one of the official gay districts of Britain.
 Head to Stanley Street Quarter where annual Liverpool pride happens.

-If you like architecturally rich ancient spaces, like I do, York is the town for you.
+If you like architecturally rich ancient spaces, as I do, York is the town for you.
 It is known for its ancient cathedrals that are like a lesson in Gothic architecture.
 Dating back to Roman times i.e 1st CE when a fort was built on river Ouse, York is known for its best-preserved heritage.

 York is also known for its many cultural festivals, best known of which is The Viking Festival.
-The city came under The Vikings is 7th CE who called it Jorvik pronounced as Yor-vik.
+The city came under The Vikings is 7th CE who called it Jorvik pronounced as Yor-Vik.
 Viking Festival happens in February every year and is conducted by Jorvik Viking center that is also a museum.
 Combat re-enactment is the most highlighted part of this festival.